hannesostwaldcode/cyvasse-game/readme.md

 Requirements:
 - Python
 - pip
-- (Recommended) A virtual env off your choosing
+- (Recommended) A virtual env of your choosing

 With your virtual env set up and mounted run: